sibyjackgrove/py-power-electronic-converter/README.md

-**Status:** Expect regular updates and bug fixes.
+**Status:** Early stage code base.
+Expect regular updates, and breaking changes.

-# Utility for simulating dynamics of PV-DER
+# Utility for simulating dynamics of power electronic converters

 **To be added.**